HomeSpan/HomeSpan/docs/Reference.md

   * use anytime after dynamically adding one or more Accessories (with `new SpanAccessory(aid)`) or deleting one or more Accessories (with `homeSpan.deleteAccessory(aid)`)
   * **important**: once you delete an Accessory, you cannot re-use the same *aid* when adding a new Accessory (on the same device) unless the new Accessory is configured with the exact same Services and Characteristics as the deleted Accessory
   * note: this method is **not** needed if you have a static Accessory database that is fully defined in the Arduino `setup()` function of a sketch

+* `Span& resetIID(uint32_t newIID)`
+  * resets the IID count for the current Accessory to *newIID*, which must be greater than 0
+  * throws an error and halts program if called before at least one Accessory is created
+  * example: `homeSpan.resetIID(100)` causes HomeSpan to set the IID to 100 for the very next Service or Characteristic defined within the current Accessory, and then increment the IID count going forward so that any Services or Characteristics subsequently defined (within the same Accessory) have IID=101, 102, etc.
+  * note: calling this function only affects the IID generation for the current Accessory (the count will be reset to IID=1 upon instantiation of a new Accessory)

 ---